jamieberrier/costume-closet/notes/notes.md

   - add validations
   - update URLs
   - when assigning a costume for 2nd, 3rd, etc time...change condition to used
-  - dancers#index
-    - add total number of costume assignments
-  - dancers#show
-    - add total number of costumes by season and if new/used
-    - add display costume assignments
   - costumes
     - display by season - already have current season (current_costumes)
   - costumes#show